PerMalmberg/du-yfs/Manual.md

 ## Overview

-The goal of this project was initially to write a flight system capable of working as what is known as a shaftless space elevator. i.e. vertical movement around a predefined path.
+The goal of this project was initially to write a flight system capable of working as what is known as a shaft-less space elevator. i.e. vertical movement around a predefined path.
 The chosen design does however allow for more than just that and is capable of movement in any direction, within limits of the construct it operates.
 The original target of only vertical movement along the gravity vector was thus surpassed and it is possible to go in a straight line at an angle from the vertical gravity vector.
-Futher, it also allows you to do up-and-over manouvers where the construct parks itself on a space platform from whichever direction you desire.
+Further, it also allows you to do up-and-over maneuvers where the construct parks itself on a space platform from whichever direction you desire.

 ## Routes

 Routes is an important concept for this flight system as they are what guides the construct between positions.
-A route consists of two or more waypoints, a beinning, an end, and any number of waypoints inbetween.
+A route consists of two or more waypoints, a beginning, an end, and any number of waypoints in-between.
 A waypoint specifies a position in the world.
 When added to a route a waypoint is associated with other attributes, such as alignment direction and maximum speed.
-A route can also contain anonumous waypoints; these exists only in one route and can't be reused.
-Routes are run beggining to end, unless otherwise specified during activation.
+A route can also contain anonymous waypoints; these exists only in one route and can't be reused.
+Routes are run beginning to end, unless started in reverse.

+### Waypoint alignment

+The construct will align towards the next point in the route (see setting `yawAlignmentThrustLimiter`), unless that point has a locked alignment direction, in which case the construct will keep that direction while approaching the waypoint.
+The construct will also automatically lock and hold the direction if the next target point is nearly straight up or down from its current position, when issued a `move` command.

 ## Elevator Setup Instructions (manual setup)